b7i6gf/ClamHub/README.md

 <p align="center">
 <img src="Docs/About.png" alt="ClamHub" width="400"/>
 </p>
 - ClamHub will show you the newest updates there.
-Press download and wait.
+Press the download button and wait.

+---
+---

 ## Getting started